Henri-Franck Beaupérin

 Internal mechanisms, on the other hand, have given way to computerized transmission.
 The OrganoLogic software designed by Valentin Leroux, compatible with the MIDI standard, provides musicians with fluidity and variety in the use of sound colours that go far beyond the uses to which they have been accustomed for generations by the practice of the traditional instruments of our churches.

-This Gulliver Organ happens to be the last one carried out by Olivier Robert (1965-2021).
-His voicing is astonishing by its fullness and subtle transitions between the timbres which manage to give the illusion of an organ much richer and larger than any traditional instrument of comparable dimensions.
+The Gulliver Organ happens to be the last one to be carried out by the late Olivier Robert (1965-2021).
+His voicing is astonishing by its fullness and subtle transitions between the timbres which give the illusion of a much richer and larger organ than any traditional instrument of comparable dimensions.

 To the listener who discovers this organ on a human scale, its twenty modules appear on stage like so many characters in a theatrical dialogue.
 In addition to the console, a whole mechanism unknown up to this time, a multitude of pipes of wood or metal of all sizes and shapes, horizontal or vertical is being unveiled.